 2 medium shallots, cut in half and thinly sliced

 2 cloves garlic, thinly sliced

 1 T chopped Italian parsley

 Thinly shaved Parmigiano or Pecorino cheese, for garnish

-In a large skillet that is big enough to hold the cooked pasta, cook the bacon until crisp.
+In a large skillet that is big enough to hold the cooked pasta, cook the pancetta or guanciale until crisp.

 Pour out most of the fat and add the olive oil and butter; sauté the shallots for about 2 minutes.